Ethanol10/Ror2Ganon/README.md

 - Animation issues when performing a move before the move finishes, specifically the transition from Aerial Kick to any other move.
 - When using Flame Choke from a high spot above the ground, the attack sometimes doesn't register when landing on the ground.
+- The model is broken, from the conversion from multiple materials to a single material.

 ## Credits